Healthdirect Free Australian health advice you can count on.

 How is PTSD diagnosed?

-For PTSD to be diagnosed, the symptoms need to be severe enough to interfere with someone’s ability to function at work, socially or at home.
-A full diagnosis cannot be made until at least 6 months after the trauma.
+PTSD may be diagnosed if you have a number of symptoms that are severe enough to interfere with your ability to function at work, socially or at home.

 How is PTSD treated?